Customer Privacy Notice

 - to the military and to federal officials for lawful intelligence, counterintelligence, and national security activities;

-- as authorized by and to the extent necessary to comply with state worker's compensation laws.
+- as authorized by and to the extent necessary to comply with state worker’s compensation laws; and

 We will make disclosures for the following public interest purposes, only if you provide us with a written authorization or when disclosure is required by law:

-You may contact us using the information at the end of this notice to obtain the forms described here, explanations on how to submit a request, or other additional information.
+You may contact us using the information at the end of this notice to obtain the forms described here, receive explanations on how to submit a request, or for additional information

 Access: You have the right, with limited exceptions, to look at or get copies of your PHI contained in a designated record set.
-A "designated record set" contains records we maintain such as enrollment, claims processing, and case management records.
-You may request that we provide copies in a format other than photocopies.
+A “designated record set” contains records we maintain such as enrollment, claims processing, and case management records.
+You also have the right to receive an electronic copy of your PHI if it is maintained in an electronic designated record set.
 We will use the format you request unless we cannot practicably do so.
 You must make a request in writing to obtain access to your PHI and may obtain a request form from us.
-If we deny your request, we will provide you a written explanation and will tell you if the reasons for the denial can be reviewed and how to ask for such a review or if the denial cannot be reviewed
+If we deny your request, we will provide you a written explanation and will tell you if the reasons for the denial can be reviewed and how to ask for such a review or if the denial cannot be reviewed.

-Disclosure Accounting: You have the right to receive a list of instances since April 14, 2003 in which we or our business associates disclosed your PHI for purposes, other than treatment, payment, health care operations, or as authorized by you, and for certain other activities.
+Disclosure Accounting: You have the right to receive a list of tracked disclosures for a 6-year period, but not before April 14, 2003 in which we or our Business Associates disclosed your PHI for purposes, other than treatment, payment, health care operations, or as authorized by you, and for certain other activities.
 If you request this accounting more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests.
 We will provide you with more information on our fee structure at your request.

 Confidential Communication: You have the right to request that we communicate with you about your PHI by alternative means or to alternative locations.
 You must make your request in writing.
 This right only applies if the information could endanger you if it is not communicated by the alternative means or to the alternative location you want.
 You do not have to explain the basis for your request, but you must state that the information could endanger you if the communication means or location is not changed.
 We must accommodate your request if it is reasonable, specifies the alternative means or location, and provides satisfactory explanation how payments will be handled under the alternative means or location you request.